crystal-lang/crystal-book/README.md

 # Crystal Programming Language

-This is the documentation for the Crystal programming language.
+This is the language reference for the Crystal programming language.

 Crystal is a programming language with the following goals: